MrRexZ/where-is-my-driver/README.md

 ## 1.Project Structure
 In the root folder, there contains several multiple folders :
-`cmd` contains main application code
+- `cmd` contains main application code
-`pkg` contains business logic, with framework and DB required for the running of the application.
+- `pkg` contains business logic, with framework and DB required for the running of the application.
-`controller` contains code to handle connection between incoming request(s) to server and the defined app business rule.
+- `controller` contains code to handle connection between incoming request(s) to server and the defined app business rule.
-`vendor` contains dependencies/libraries used in the app.
+- `vendor` contains dependencies/libraries used in the app.

+Inside `pkg` folder:
+- `driver` folder containing frameworks & the business logic for drivers
+- `entity` contains enterprise wide business rule and object.

+Inside `driver` folder:
+- `mocks` contains generated mock data for testing
+- `repository` contains code for DB
+- `usecase` contains domain rules, business logic, and serves as an interface between network handler and database.

 ## 2. Tech Stack